 Annika Larsson (born in 1972, Stockholm) lives and works in Berlin and has been a professor of time-related media at the Hamburg University of Fine Arts since 2018.
 Her most recent sound performances were shown at the Akademie der Künste Berlin (2019) and at the 58th Venice Biennale, in the Herkules Saal, Munich (2018) and in the Schinkel Pavillon, Berlin (2017).
 Solo exhibitions have been dedicated to her at the following institutions, among others: Museo d’Arte Contemporanea di Roma, Rome (2014); Velan Center, Turin; La Fabrica, Madrid (2010); Le Magasin, Grenoble (2005); Kunsthalle Nürnberg (2004); S.M.A.K., Gent (2002).
 Her works are represented in important art collections, such as the Moderna Museet, Stockholm, S.M.A.K, Gent, the Goetz Collection, Munich or the Museo de Arte Contemporáneo de Castilla y León.

-In partnership with Les Rencontres Internationales Paris-Berlin.
+In partnership with Les Rencontres Internationales Paris-Berlin (external link).

 Exhibition extended until September 13th 2020